MOCCA-SURVEY Database -- I. Tidal disruption events of white dwarfs in globular clusters and young massive clusters: Comparison with previous studies

-Finally, we remark that we may overestimate the WD TDE rate density, since we overestimate BH growth for the following three reasons.
+Finally, we remark that we may overestimate the WD TDE rate density, since we overestimate BH growth for the following five reasons.
 First, in a TDE, a BH should accrete a small fraction of a disrupted star \citep{2015ApJ...804...85S, 2016MNRAS.461..948M, 2018ApJ...859L..20D, 2019ApJ...882L..25L}.
 However, in star cluster models of the database, a BH accretes the whole mass of a disrupted star.
 Thus, BHs grow in the star cluster models much more than in reality.
 Second, we do not account for GW recoil kicks induced by BH mergers.
 They can eject BH merger remnants from the stellar cores and the clusters.
 They can inhibit BH growth.
-Third, we set the maximum stellar mass to $100 \msun$ at the initial time.
+As described in Appendix \ref{sec:PessimisticCase} (model C), the WD TDE rate density decreases by about 5 times when the GW recoil kicks are considered.
+Third, we calculate the WD TDE rate density according to the case I of Eq. (\ref{eq:CorrectionFactor}).
+On the other hand, the WD TDE rate density decreases by about 5 times when we adopt the case II (see model B in Appendix \ref{sec:Non-correctedWDTDERate}).
+Thus, we overestimate the WD TDE rate by at most 5 times.
+Fourth, we set the maximum stellar mass to $100 \msun$ at the initial time.
 If we adopt a higher value (say $150 \msun$) for the maximum stellar mass, we get more many BHs.
 In this case, BHs are more likely to be ejected through few-body interactions among themselves.
 This also prevents BH growth.
 As seen in Eq. (\ref{eq:WdTdeRate2}), a TDE rate increases with BH mass increasing.
 If we overestimate BH mass in a cluster, we also overestimate a WD TDE rate in a cluster.
+Fifth, we may assume larger GC number density ($\ngc$) than in reality.
+Since WD TDEs dominate all the WD TDEs in the local universe according to our results, we may overestimate the WD TDE rate density by about $10$ times.
 Therefore, we should keep in mind that the estimated WD TDE rate is the upper limit, i.e. $\lesssim 5 \times 10^2~\yrgpc$.
+When we consider the WD TDE rate density in model C (see Appendix \ref{sec:PessimisticCase}) as the lower limit, the WD TDE rate can be $90$-$500~\yrgpc$.